How to Export Squarespace to HTML — Beyond XML Export (2026) cover image

 • Basic pages (text content)

-• Gallery page image references
+• Gallery page image references (links, not the actual files)

-Not included in XML export:
+Not included in the XML export:

-• Your site design, layout, and CSS
+• Your site design, template layout, and CSS

-• Navigation structure
+• Navigation structure and menus

 • Custom fonts and typography